 Oil selection is dependent on compressor manufacturer.
 Copeland compressors may use either BSE-85 or Emkarate 68 oil.
 Bitzer compressors or a blend of both manufacturers requires BSE-85 Oil.
 Compressor are shipped with oil.
-Initial oil charging should be performed while the system is under vacuum.
+Initial oil charging should be performed after the vacuum has been broken up to 100 PSI with CO2 vapor.
+The oil reservoir should be isolate and vacuum to facilitate the oil filling in the reservoir.
+Once the oil reservoir is filled a vacuum need to be done on the reservoir before connecting the oil reservoir to the system.
 Check all compressors for proper oil levels and adjust if necessary.
 Add sufficient oil to fill the oil reservoir.
 Unless otherwise noted, oil is provided by the contractor (other than the oil shipped in the compressors).
 An oil change typically requires one gallon of oil per compressor, plus the amount necessary to fill the reservoir.
 Never charge oil directly into the oil separator; oil should be added at the reservoir or compressors only.